-The other mainstay of better sleep is to reduce exposure to light - espeexposure to sunshine helps levels of the mood-maintaining chemical serotonin.
-It also boosts vitamin D levels, which also has an effect on mental health, and helps at the appropriate time to regulate our sleep-wake cycle.
+Managing problem-drinking or substance misuse is an obvious health When the sun is shining, many of us seem to feel happier.
+Adequate exposure to sunshine helps levels of the mood-maintaining chemical serotonin.
+It also boosts vitamin D levels, which also has an effect on mental health, and helps at the appropriate time to regulate our sleepwake cycle.